tonimobin/tori-housing-analysis/README.md

-## Miniscript for scraping Tori.fi housing data
+## Miniscript for scraping Tori.fi housing data (Work in progress)

 Tiny script to practise data scraping in a 'real scenario'.
-The script goes over the first page of apartments that are being offered for lease at Tori.fi.
+The script goes over housing listings that are being offered for sale at Tori.fi.
 Once basic data of the listings are retrieved (title, price, location), they are saved to a .csv file.
 The url that is being scraped can be accessed [here](https://www.tori.fi/uusimaa?q=&cg=1010&w=3&st=u&c=1014&ros=&roe=&ss=&se=&ht=&at=&mre=&ca=18&l=0&md=th).

 ## Running the script

 1. `pip install -r requirements.txt`
 2. `python3 scrape.py`
-3. (Temporary): Multi-page results are appended to the existing housing.csv, so create a new .csv called 'housing' if you want completely fresh results.
+3. (Temporary): Multi-page results are appended to the existing housing.csv, so delete the existing file if you want completely fresh results.

 ## Example output (.csv file viewed in Excel)
 ![Screenshot 2022-03-27 155238](https://user-images.githubusercontent.com/85210617/160282329-31d99f00-9f09-4339-a1ad-2010be32bb60.png)

 ## Functionality of the script

-1. Go to Tori.fi, look at apartments being offered for rental (only page 1).
+1. Go to Tori.fi, look at houses being offered for sale.
 2. Find the relevant html elements for 'Title', 'Price (€/mo)' and 'Location'.
-3. Save the findings to a .csv file
+4. Format the results to .csv and save to file `housing.csv`

 ## Ideas for improvement